EngravedMemories/MTA-minmax/README.md

 ## Datasets
 We implemented all weighting baselines presented in the paper for multiple computer vision tasks: Dense Prediction Tasks (for Cityscapes, Rainy Cityscapes, Foggy Cityscapes, and NYUv2).

-- Cityscapes, Foggy Cityscapes, and Rainy Cityscapes [3 Tasks]: 13 Class Semantic Segmentation + 4 Class Part Segmentation + Disparity Estimation.
+- `Cityscapes`, `Foggy Cityscapes`, and `Rainy Cityscapes` [3 Tasks]: 13 Class Semantic Segmentation + 4 Class Part Segmentation + Disparity Estimation.
 [512 x 256] Resolution.
-- NYUv2 [3 Tasks]: 13 Class Segmentation + Depth Estimation + Surface Normal Prediction.
+- `NYUv2` [3 Tasks]: 13 Class Segmentation + Depth Estimation + Surface Normal Prediction.
 [288 x 384] Resolution.

+The `Cityscapes` and `Foggy Cityscapes` datasets with ground truths could be downloaded from the official website [here](https://www.cityscapes-dataset.com/downloads/).

+The `Rainy Cityscapes` dataset is generated following the instructions of [this paper](https://ieeexplore.ieee.org/abstract/document/10574400).
+Please refer to `Readme.md` --> `DATA` --> `1.
+Download the datasets`:

+- Download the [Rainy Mask](https://github.com/tsingqguo/efficientderain)(rainmix/Streaks_Garg06.zip);
+- Set your paths for rainy mask and Cityscape dataset in the code dataset/generate_rainy_cityscape.py, then to generate the `Rain Cityscapes` dataset.

+All the images and labels are resized to [512 x 256] resolution.

-Please download the pre-processed `NYUv2` dataset [here](https://www.dropbox.com/scl/fo/p7n54hqfpfyc6fe6n62qk/AKVb28ZmgDiGdRMNkX5WJvo?rlkey=hcf31bdrezqjih36oi8usjait&e=1&dl=0) which is evaluated in the papers.
+Moreover, Please download the pre-processed `NYUv2` dataset [here](https://www.dropbox.com/scl/fo/p7n54hqfpfyc6fe6n62qk/AKVb28ZmgDiGdRMNkX5WJvo?rlkey=hcf31bdrezqjih36oi8usjait&e=1&dl=0) which is evaluated in the papers.
 (Moreover, if you are more interested, the raw 13-class NYUv2 dataset can be downloaded [here](https://github.com/ankurhanda/nyuv2-meta-data) with segmentation labels defined [here](https://github.com/ankurhanda/SceneNetv1.0/). )
+All the images and labels are resized to [288 x 384] resolution.

 ## Experiments